I thought I was smart. I was sending messages to dozens of websites and asked them if I could write for them.

 And I'm not talking about telling people your life story in a single post.
 Even though that's also a good start.
 What I mean is that people should have a way to find out more about you.
 Your story.
 Your values.
 And what you stand for.
 Something like an About Me page on your website.
 That's the easiest thing to do.
 Which unfortunately most platforms don't really have.

-Do you know what's the thing that gets clicked on the most on my blog (not Medium but on my actual blog)?
+Do you know what's the thing that gets clicked on the most on my blog?
 Right, it's the About Me section...

 But an About Me section on your blog or website is just the beginning and the easiest part of it all.
 The really hard part is to figure out a way so that people can find out more about you.
 So let's say you write a story that a few people found very interesting.
 Now they want to find out more about you.
 What you've done in the past.
 What projects you did in the past.
 What you stand for.
 And yes, also what your story is.

 And the only place you can usually do this is your own website.
 If you don't have your own website with more information that goes deeper than your blog posts, it's like you're not giving people the chance to find out more about you.

 And if they can't find out more about you, it's hard to build up any sort of relationship or to become a fan.
 It's hard to build your tribe when your tribe doesn't really know who you are or why they should even listen to you...